tkardi/writeup/content/about.md

 any of the posts to [tonis.kardi@gmail.com](mailto:tonis.kardi@gmail.com).
 Otherwise I'm found under the handle @tkardi.

+RSS feed for the site is available at [https://tkardi.ee/writeup/index.xml](../index.xml)

 This writeup site is generated using the [Hugo](https://gohugo.io/) static website generator and the [onetwothree](https://themes.gohugo.io/onetwothree/) theme by [schollz](https://schollz.github.io/)